HERO Quarterly Updates

 Individual Body Weight Files

-Individual Body Weight Files are currently available for avian receptors for use in Phase I Predictive Assessments.
+Body Weights are currently available for avian receptors for use in Phase I Predictive Assessments.
 Please see EcoNOTE2 for suggested use of these measurements.
-All files are Microsoft Excel® 6.0 files.
-All the individual files are contained in a self-extracting zipped file titled 1st_bird.exe.
-The individual files available are:
+All the data on bird species are contained in a single Microsoft Excel® file titled "DTSC Bird Weights".
+This file includes data on:

 USFWS Clutch Size